Billy Drennan

-Billy Drennan (born 2003) is an Irish hurler.
+Billy Drennan (born 29 April 2003) is an Irish hurler.
 At club level he plays with Galmoy and at inter-county level with the Kilkenny senior hurling team.

 Career

-Drennan first played hurling at juvenile and underage levels with the Galmoy club, while also playing as a schoolboy with CBS Kilkenny in the Leinster Colleges' Championship.
+Drennan first played hurling at juvenile and underage levels with the Galmoy club, while also playing as a schoolboy with CBS Kilkenny in the Leinster PPS SAHC.
 He has also lined out with Maynooth University in the Fitzgibbon Cup.

 Drennan first appeared on the inter-county scene as a member of the Kilkenny minor hurling team that lost the 2019 All-Ireland minor final to Galway.
 He was the championship's top scorer with 2-66.
 Brennan was again part of the minor team that lost the 2020 All-Ireland minor final to Galway.
 He immediately progressed to the under-20 team and was man of the match when Kilkenny beat Limerick in the 2022 All-Ireland under-20 final.

 Drennan first played for the senior team during the 2023 Walsh Cup.